two2er/two2er.github.io/rsc/MscCourse/modelling_and_visualization_of_high_dimensional_data/2019-01-19-modelling_and_visualization_of_high_dimensional_data.md

+---
+layout: post
-# Modelling and Visualization of High Dimensional Data
+title: Modelling and Visualization of High Dimensional Data
+excerpt: "Modelling and Visualization of High Dimensional Data Course Note"
+categories: [book]
+comments: true
+---

 ## Curse of Dimensionality and Dimension Reduction